ckfaber/Mirzadeh_Cal/README.md

 # Mirzadeh_Cal
 R scripts and functions for tidying, visualizing, and analyzing indirect calorimetry data from Sable Promethion.

+Please note that these scripts are a work-in-progress, and were written with the specific needs of the Mirzadeh Lab in mind.
+Therefore, they may require customization for your group's specific needs.
+I have detailed below the assumptions and requirements for this script to function properly, but don't hesitate to email me (or submit an 'Issue') with any questions, concerns, requests - or pull requests if you've solved or improved a problem!

 ## Requirements:
 - Expedata (.exp) data files processed with MI >v2.46 in 1-minute or 3-minute bins - all files must be processed with the SAME MACRO to ensure that the column names and binnings are consistent.
 - .csv containing the TimeSeries sheet from the macro-processed .xml.